 You’re not alone.
 A lot of people seek out alternatives to alcoholics anonymous for a variety of reasons.
-Whether you’re interested in finding an alternative to the 12-step program approach or finding a group specifically for women, you have options.
+If you’re interested in finding an alternative to the 12-step program approach or a group specifically for women, you have options.

 In this article, we’re sharing 5 alternatives to alcoholics anonymous for your consideration.

 Recovery methods or tools put into place to help keep you on a sober path are not a one size fits all type of deal.
 Everyone is different.
 What works for one may not work for others.
 And not liking your program will almost definitely hinder your success.

 Many people find that Alcoholics Anonymous (AA) is a saving grace when they are thrown out into the world as a newly sober beings.
 Yet, others dislike the program that they cannot look beyond, such as the references to a “higher power” or the idea of a 12-step program.